Hint1k/Homework/Task/README.md

 ## Introduction

-The **Personal Finance Tracker** is a Java-based console application that helps users manage their finances effectively.
+The **Personal Finance Tracker** is a Java-based web application that helps users manage their finances effectively.
 It allows users to track transactions, set budgets, define financial goals, generate reports, and receive notifications.

 This README provides installation and usage instructions for the application.